ngrabbs/arm_projects/README.md

-# dd_and_ca_fpga
+# Digital Design and Computer Architecture Exercises
 Exercises and examples from Digital Design and Computer Architecture - Harris &amp; Harris

 ## Exercises
+### Exercise 4.3
-### 4.3 Write an HDL module that computes a four-input XOR function.
+Write an HDL module that computes a four-input XOR function.
 The input is a3:0, and the output is y.

 ```systemverilog
 module exercise4_3(input  logic [3:0] a,